CodingWonders/DISMTools/README.md

 	<img src="https://github.com/CodingWonders/DISMTools/blob/stable/res/img_info_saver_quick_action.png" />
 </p>

-- **Generate and print image information easily.** With image information reports, you can save the information of one area or all areas of the Windows image you're servicing for future reference as a Markdown file.
+- **Generate image information easily.** With image information reports, you can save the information of one area or all areas of the Windows image you're servicing for future reference as a Markdown file.
 You can also see your Markdown report in HTML form thanks to Markdig:

 <p align="center">
 	<img src="https://github.com/CodingWonders/DISMTools/blob/stable/res/info_report_viewer.png" />